An asynchronous and task-based implementation of Peridynamics utilizing HPX -- the C++ standard library for parallelism and concurrency: Abstract

 \section{Abstract}

 On modern supercomputers, asynchronous many task systems are emerging to address the new architecture of computational nodes.
-Through this shift of increasing cores per node, a new programming model with the focus on handle the fine-grain parallelism of this increasing amount of cores per computational node is needed.
-Asynchronous Many Task (AMT) run time systems represent an emerging paradigm for addressing fine-grain parallelism since they handle the increasing amount of threads per node and concurrency.
-HPX, a open source C++ standard library for parallelism and concurrency, is one AMT which is confirm with the C++ standard.
+Through this shift of increasing cores per node, a new programming model with focus on handling of the fine-grain parallelism with increasing amount of cores per computational node is needed.
+Asynchronous Many Task (AMT) run time systems represent a paradigm for addressing the fine-grain parallelism.
+They handle the increasing amount of threads per node and concurrency.
+HPX, a open source C++ standard library for parallelism and concurrency, is one AMT which is conforming to the C++ standard.
+Motivated by the impressive performance of asynchronous task-based parallelism through HPX to N-body problem and astrophysics simulation, in this work, we consider its application to the Peridynamics theory.
 Peridynamics is a non-local generalization of continuum mechanics tailored to address discontinuous displacement fields arising in fracture mechanics.
-As many non-local approaches, peridynamics requires considerable computing resources to solve practical problems.
-This paper investigates the implementation of a peridynamics EMU nodal discretization implementation in a asynchronous task-based fashion.
-The scalability of asynchronous task-based implementation is to be in agreement with theoretical estimations.
-In addition, to the scalabilty the code is convergent for implicit time integration and recovers theoretical solutions.
-Explicit time integration, convergence results are presented to showcase the agreement of results with theoretical claims in previous works.
+Peridynamics requires considerable computing resources, owing to its non-local nature of formulation, offering a scope for improved computing performance via asynchronous task-based parallelism.
+Our results show that HPX based Peridynamic computation is scalable and the scalability is in agreement with the theory.
+In addition to the scalability, we also show the validation results and the mesh convergence results.
+For the validation, we consider implicit time integration and compare the result with the classical continuum mechanics (CCM) (Peridynamics under small deformation should give similar results as CCM).
+For the mesh convergence, we consider explicit time integration and show that the results are in agreement with theoretical claims in previous works.